devgocri/LobbyPlayerLimit/README.md

 Assuming you have PurePerms installed and the server is online, run this command in console or in game:
 `/unsetuperm PLAYERNAME lobby.tp`
+Note: Doing this also disables your ability to run `/lobby`.

+Now you will be immune to the system!

+To add yourself back to the system, assuming you have PurePerms installed and the server is online, run this command in console or in game:
+`/setupeem PLAYERNAME lobby.tp`

+## Made with <3 for Dreampixel